garancev/redesigned-robot/README.md

 ## My git config
 My global git config (`~/.gitconfig`)is in this repo as `global-gitconfig`.
 It has different parts:
 ### Aliases
+Convenience aliases, for the operations I do 50 times a day:
-`git st = git status` because I check my status much more often than I stash or stage.
+`git st = git status`
+`git ch = git checkout`
 ### Log
 To print my git logs with a default level of reading comfort, the `abrevCommit` flag is true by default:
 `abbrevCommit = true`

 ## Hooks